A geometric comparison of entanglement and quantum nonlocality in discrete systems: Summary

 In summary, we have seen that geometric considerations of the state space are an insightful way of studying the manifestations of entanglement.
 As we have shown, those approaches are suitable for revealing fundamental differences between entanglement and quantum nonlocality.\\

 \textbf{Acknowledgements:} We thank T. Adaktylos, A.M.
 Adaktylos, A. Gabriel, F. Hipp, G. Krizek, H. Schimpf, M. Meyer and H. Waldner for inspiring discussions and careful reading of the manuscript.
-C.S. and M.H. acknowledge financial support from the Austrian FWF, Project P21947N16.
-B.C.H. acknowledges the fellowship MOEL 428.\\
+C.S. and M.H. acknowledge financial support from the Austrian FWF, Project P21947N16.\\